Oxford-Data-Processes/excel-2-python/README.md

 - No Excel "table" objects
 - No pivot tables
 - No hidden tabs
+- No fixed columns in formulas
+- All formulas are draggable
 - No spaces or pipes in tab names
 - No circular references
 - No cell references to column headers in formulas